A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

 \begin{proof} The fact that $E$ is a basis for $\cC$ follows from~\cref{polygraphimpliesbasis}, the fact that $E$ is atomic follows from \cref{rmk:atomic}, and the fact that the basis $E$ is strongly loop-free from~\cref{lemmapreorder2}. \end{proof}

-It is not true that if $\cC$ is freely generated by a polygraphic basis $E$ and $E$ is a strongly loop-free basis for $\cC$ then $\cC$ is freely generated by a strongly loop-free polygraphic basis $E$.
+It is not true that if $\cC$ is freely generated by a polygraphic generating set~$E$ and $E$ is a strongly loop-free basis for $\cC$ then $\cC$ is freely generated by a strongly loop-free polygraphic generating set $E$.
 This can be argued using the following example, which is closely related to~\cite[Exemple~3.4]{AraMaltsiniotisJoin}.
 We leave the verifications of the details to the interested reader. \begin{ex} Let $\cC$ be the $2$-category from~\cref{ex:different_loop-freeness}.